dunland/mountainScannerJS/README.md

 # mountainScannerJS

-- uses nodeJS for the `requestAnimationFrame` function
+- nodeJS needed for the `requestAnimationFrame` function
 - [midijs library](https://webmidijs.org/docs/) works on Google Chrome only!

 ## run